-- Acne usually begins in puberty and affects many adolescents and young adults, but can occur at any stage of life.
+- Acne usually begins in puberty and affects many adolescents and young adults, but it can occur at any stage of life.

 - Overactive oil glands can produce too much oil and combine with skin cells to plug pores.
-When the pores in the skin become plugged, the bacterium P. acnes (present on everyone’s skin) multiplies and leads to lesions on the skin.4
+When the pores in the skin become plugged, bacteria on the skin multiply, causing skin lesions.4-5

 - Emotional stress.

-- Shampoo hair often, daily if it is oily.
+- Shampoo hair often — daily if it is oily.

-- To prevent scars, do not pop, squeeze, or pick at acne.
+- To prevent scars, do not pop, squeeze or pick at acne.

 - Oral isotretinoin is the only medication approved for severe cystic acne, the most serious form of this skin disease.